 Baldwin and the cancer center do their part to enhance the students’ scientific education, coordinating speakers to talk to the group, helping with lab assignments and connecting the students with the gifted scientists and physicians at UNC Lineberger so they can shadow them in their work.

 And the benefits for Fussell will be realized soon enough.
-In addition to helping cancer patients and their families through the organization he founded, he also has a few job offers coming his way after graduation, and most of them are from the National Institutes for Health, paving the way for a future spent pursuing science.
+In addition to helping cancer patients and their families through the organization, he also has a few job offers coming his way after graduation, and most of them are from the National Institutes for Health, paving the way for a future spent pursuing science.